Fact based stock research

 Growth Metrics in Detail

-ANALYSIS: With an Obermatt Growth Rank of 11 (better than 11% compared with alternatives), Toronto Dominion Bank shows one of the most restricted growth dynamics in its industry.
+ANALYSIS: With an Obermatt Growth Rank of 3 (better than 3% compared with alternatives), Toronto Dominion Bank shows one of the most restricted growth dynamics in its industry.
 There is little momentum in this company.
-The Growth Rank is based on consolidating four value indicators, with three out of four metrics below average for Toronto Dominion Bank.
-While Profit Growth has a good rank of 52, as professionals currently expect the company to grow its profits more than 52% of its competitors, all other growth indicators are below market averages.
-Sales Growth has a rank of 48, which means that currently professionals expect the company to grow less than 52% of its competitors, while Capital Growth has a rank of 3 and Stock Returns have been below market median, with a rank of 26 (74% of alternative investments were better). ...read more
+The Growth Rank is based on consolidating four value indicators, with three out of four indicators below average for Toronto Dominion Bank.
+Sales Growth has a below market rank of 27, which means that, currently, professionals expect the company to grow less than 73% of its competitors.
+The same is valid for Capital Growth, with a rank of 3, and Profit Growth, with a rank of 14.
+Currently, professionals expect the company to grow its profits less than 86% of its competitors).
+Only shareholders are optimistic.
+Stock Returns are above average at a rank of 51, which means that the stock returns have recently been above 51% of alternative investments. ...read more

-RECOMMENDATION: The overall picture with a consolidated Growth Rank of 11, is a sell recommendation for growth and momentum investors.
-While revenue growth and capital growth are good growth momentum indicators, profit is less reliable, because profits may increase due to cost-cutting measures which typically indicate negative growth momentum.
-"You can save a dollar only once" is the saying about such situations.
-Growth Investors should look at company priorities closely if they are interested in growth, because the increase in profits is not usually an indicator of growth, and stock prices have been below market, too.
+RECOMMENDATION: The overall picture with a consolidated Growth Rank of 3, is a sell recommendation for growth and momentum investors.
+That picture may be the result for a company that has reached the bottom.
+All went south for Toronto Dominion Bank, and it still looks bad, but some investors already see light at the end of the tunnel, rewarding the stock with recent above-market stock returns.
+It could also mean that investors are correcting an overreaction to negative news.
+If that were the case, the positive stock returns are not yet a sign of recovery.
+Investors should look closely at the Value and Sentiment indicators before they make a stock purchasing decision, because growth is unlikely to be the driving argument behind this investment.
 While momentum is a popular investment factor, the value aspect might be the more important one, in the longer term.
-We recommend analyzing the stock with Obermatt’s Value, Safety, and Sentiment Ranks to arrive at a 360° View of the stock purchase case, especially since the growth performance is limited here. ...read more
+We recommend analyzing the stock with Obermatt’s Value, Safety, and Sentiment Ranks to arrive at a 360° View of the stock purchase case, especially since the growth performance is low here. ...read more

 REVENUE GROWTH